 The face is often one of the first areas to suffer: the area around the eyes becomes puffy, there’s redness and swelling, and dairy can throw hormones out of whack, leading to excessive skin cell growth and sebum production.

 Tip #3: Stop Eating Added Sugar

 Sugar is everywhere.
 It’s in almost all the packaged foods that you buy, as well as staples like bread.
-Manufacturers add it to enhance palatability, but it could be having a somewhat adverse effect on your face.
-It turns out that sugar attacks the elastic collagen fibers in the body, making them more rigid.
+Manufacturers add it to enhance palatability, but it could have a somewhat adverse effect on your face.
+It turns out that sugar attacks the elastic collagen fibres in the body, making them more rigid.

-Sugar also boosts the body’s production of insulin when consumed in excess, leading to a washed-out appearance in the face.
+Sugar also boosts the body’s insulin production when consumed excessively, leading to a washed-out appearance on the face.
 To cut a long story short: sugar is one of the worst things you can eat for healthy, bouncy skin.

 […] things that have happened or you have done in the past.
 We are not all perfect and we are going to make decisions that seem right at the time, that now no longer […]